wpniederer/DevOps_return-pod-information/README.md

 ## Requirements
 1. Kubernetes-cli
 2. minikube
-3. Terraform
+3. Terraform cli
+4. A minikube-ip.txt file with the minikube ip
 4. A Web browser
-5. A Hypervisor - VirtualBox in this case
 ## Setup Guidelines
-1.
+1. Assumes that you are running from within the src directory
+2. Run minikube ip > minikube.txt